change-hi/change-hi.github.io/morea/hpc/experience-hpc-icebreaker.md

 You have five minutes to discuss with your group.
 Then each person will share a 1-sentence recap of their computing project with everyone (five minutes total).

 {% include next-button.html
-top-label="2.
-Introduction to Professional Portfolios ->"
-bottom-label="2:10pm-2:2pm"
+top-label="1.
+What is High Performance Computing (HPC)? ->" bottom-label="2:10pm-2:2pm"
-url="/morea/techfolios/experience-techfolios-introduction.html" %}
+url="/morea/hpc/experience-hpc-intro.html" %}